-To facilitate the evaluation the project is divided into two phases.
-For this first phase the Cancer Endorsement Maintenance Steering Committee reviewed candidate standards relating to hematologic, lung, esophageal, skin, prostate, and colon cancer as well as palliative care.
-Committee members were divided into four workgroups.
+To facilitate the evaluation the project was divided into two phases.
+For the first phase the Cancer Endorsement Maintenance Steering Committee reviewed candidate standards relating to hematologic, lung, esophageal, skin, prostate, and colon cancer as well as palliative care.
+Committee members were divided into 4 workgroups.
 The workgroups conducted a preliminary review of measures against the evaluation sub-criteria prior to consideration by the entire Steering Committee.
-At its in-person meeting on March 13-14, 2012 the Committee evaluated four new measures and 22 measures undergoing maintenance review against NQF's measure evaluation criteria.
-The Committee's discussion and rating of the criteria are summarized in the evaluation tables beginning on page 8.
+At its in-person meeting on March 13-14, 2012 the Committee evaluated 4 new measures and 22 measures undergoing maintenance review against NQF's measure evaluation criteria.
+For phase two of this project the Steering Committee met on May 23-24, 2012.
+During this second phase the Cancer Steering Committee evaluated 6 new measures and 12 measures undergoing maintenance review against NQF's standard evaluation criteria.
+To facilitate the evaluation, the committee and candidate standards were divided into 3 workgroups for preliminary review of the measures against the sub-criteria prior to consideration by the entire steering committee.
+The Committee's discussion and rating of the criteria are summarized in the evaluation tables beginning on page 13.